This guide will help you find the best electric toothbrush so you can say goodbye to that old-school toothbrush and hello to a healthier smile.

 There are many different kinds on the market, below we will show you how they each work.

-These types of electric toothbrushes rotate back and fourth in a circular motion.
-The brush head is round and it moves back and fourth in very quick speed bursts.
+These types of electric toothbrushes rotate back and forth in a circular motion.
+The brush head is round and it moves back and forth in very quick speed bursts.
 The round brush head is intended to clean around the entire tooth before cleaning the next tooth.

 Having a head that appears just like a typical manual toothbrush, these electric toothbrushes have got specific tufts of bristles which will move in reverse paths to adjoining ones.

-Since the name suggests, these kind of electric toothbrushes have got 2 heads – a counter-oscillating head along with a conventional fixed head.
-The reasoning pertaining to these types of designs is apparently more and more bristles signifies far better cleaning – on the other hand professionals are not confident and believe all these toothbrushes are somewhat of a trick.
+Since the name suggests, this kind of electric toothbrushes has got 2 heads – a counter-oscillating head along with a conventional fixed head.
+The reasoning pertaining to these types of designs is apparently more and more bristles signifies far better cleaning – on the other hand, professionals are not confident and believe all these toothbrushes are somewhat of a trick.

 Rotation Electric Toothbrush: